qurben/dynamic_json/README.md

 # Dynamic JSON Datasource

-- Version: 0.1.0
+- Version: 0.1.1
 - Author: Gerben Oolbekkink
+- Release date: 06-24-13
 - Requirements: Symphony 2.3.2

 ## Description

-With more and more API's switching to pure JSON --think of Twitter, Rottentomatoes, etc-- sometimes there is no option but to use a JSON API.
+With more and more API's switching to pure JSON —think of Twitter, Rottentomatoes, etc— sometimes there is no option but to use a JSON API.
 This extension allows you to create a JSON-based datasource just like an XML-based datasource; the JSON is converted to XML in the backend and provided to the frontend as pure XML.

 ## Installation